 On May 7, 2012, the Museum of Arts & Sciences, in cooperation with the City of Daytona Beach and the Volusia County Council, announced a $13 million gift for construction of the Cici and Hyatt Brown Museum of Art.
 This expansion to the Museum of Arts & Sciences will be the permanent home for the Cici and Hyatt Brown collection of more than 2,600 paintings of Florida.

 The unprecedented collection, which includes works from the acclaimed Reflections and Reflections II exhibitions, which both made their debuts at the Museum of Arts & Sciences, will be donated over the next several years and is the most extensive collection of Florida art anywhere in the world.

 Additional donor dollars will create an endowment for the operation and maintenance of the 26,000 square foot building, which will front Nova Road just north of the existing Museum of Arts & Sciences.

 The permanent gallery of the Cici and Hyatt Brown Museum of Art contains the most significant paintings from the Brown's collection of Florida art.
 Paintings can be found installed on the main floor and the upstairs mezzanine.
-Artwork with aesthetic and technical qualities and significance in the larger realms of regional and general American arts can be found in this permanent gallery.
+Artwork with aesthetic and technical qualities signficant in the larger realms of regional and general American arts can be found here.
 Featured painting: Louis Aston Knight; Sunset on the Suwannee River, ca. 1910